Here’s what’s in and out of the government funding agreement

 Funding for pediatric cancer research

 The final bill does not reauthorize federal funding for the National Institutes of Health’s Gabriella Miller Kids First Pediatric Research Program.
-But the Senate on Friday night passed the measure as a standalone bill.
-The legislation, which was approved by the House in March and now goes to President Joe Biden for his signature, will fund the program into 2028.
+But the Senate on Friday night passed the measure as a standalone bill, which authorizes $12.5 million per year for five years.
+The legislation, which was approved by the House in March and now goes to Biden for his signature, will fund the program into 2028.

 The initiative supports lifesaving research of treatments and cures for childhood cancer for the last nine years, according to Rep. Jennifer Wexton and Sen. Tim Kaine, both Democrats from Virginia.
 The bipartisan bill would have provided funding for seven years.